sage-develop/why/products/trade_finance_products.v3.md

 This is financing for buyers.

 - Available for international and domestic.
-- Use when the Bill of Lading (B/L) is issued in the buyer's name, so technically the goods already belong to the buyer.
+- Use when the Bill of Lading (B/L) is issued in the buyer's name, technically the goods already belong to the buyer.
 - The bank receives the B/L but cannot control the goods because ownership is already in the buyer's name.
 - To get the B/L released, the buyer signs a Promissory Note (P/N) — a written promise to repay the bank later.
 - Once the P/N is signed, the bank releases the B/L to the buyer then the buyer collects the goods from the shipping company.
-- The buyer wants to free up cash flow instead of paying upfront at sight.
+- Use when the buyer wants to free up cash flow instead of paying upfront at sight.
-- The buyer needs goods on hand to sell first and repay later.
+- Use when the buyer needs goods on hand to sell first and repay later.
-- The buyer is trading domestically but still wants short-term financing against documents.
+- Use when the buyer is trading domestically but still wants short-term financing against documents.

 #### 7. Trust Receipt Loan under Letter of Credit